Pre-Code Hollywood: Beginning of Code era

 By 1932, there was an increasing movement for government control.
-By mid-1934 when Cardinal Dougherty of Philadelphia called for a Catholic boycott of all films, and Raymond Cannon was privately preparing a congressional bill supported by both Democrats and Republicans which would introduce Government oversight, the studios decided they had had enough.
+By mid-1934, when Cardinal Dougherty of Philadelphia called for a Catholic boycott of all films, and Raymond Cannon was privately preparing a congressional bill supported by both Democrats and Republicans that would introduce Government oversight, the studios decided they had had enough.
 They re-organized the enforcement procedures giving Hays and the recently appointed Joseph I. Breen, a devout Roman Catholic, head of the new Production Code Administration (PCA), greater control over censorship.
 The studios agreed to disband their appeals committee and to impose a $25,000 fine for producing, distributing, or exhibiting any film without PCA approval.
 Hays had originally hired Breen, who had worked in public relations, in 1930 to handle Production Code publicity, and the latter was popular among Catholics.
 Joy began working solely for Fox Studios, and Wingate had been bypassed in favor of Breen in December 1933.
 Hays became a functionary, while Breen handled the business of censoring films.

-Breen initially had anti-Semitic prejudices, and was quoted as stating that Jews "are, probably, the scum of the earth."
+Breen initially had anti-Semitic prejudices, and was quoted as stating that Jews "are, probably, the scum of the earth".
 When Breen died in 1965, the trade magazine Variety stated, "More than any single individual, he shaped the moral stature of the American motion picture."
 Although the Legion's impact on the more effective enforcement of the Code is unquestionable, its influence on the general populace is harder to gauge.
 A study done by Hays after the Code was finally fully implemented found that audiences were doing the exact opposite of what the Legion had recommended.
 Each time the Legion protested a film it meant increased ticket sales; unsurprisingly, Hays kept these results to himself and they were not revealed until many years later.
 In contrast to big cities, boycotts in smaller towns were more effective and theater owners complained of the harassment they received when they exhibited salacious films.

 Many actors and actresses, such as Edward G. Robinson, Barbara Stanwyck, and Clark Gable, continued their careers apace after the Code was enforced.
 However, others, such as Ruth Chatterton (who decamped to England around 1936) and Warren William (who died relatively young in the 1940s), who excelled during this period, are mostly forgotten today.

 Effects of the Code

-Censors like Martin Quigley and Joseph Breen understood that: